 Carpal tunnel syndrome can occur in people who experience fluid retention which puts pressure on the median nerve.
 To reduce this pressure, keep your wrist elevated whenever possible to draw fluid away from the area.

 7. Over-the-counter medications

 Over-the-counter anti-inflammatory medications not only reduce the inflammation in the nerve, but they also provide pain relief.
 You can also try topical pain relievers and cooling gels to alleviate pain.

 Carpal tunnel syndrome can be painful and limit your mobility.
-Fortunately, there are several healthcare providers that can heal carpal tunnel syndrome naturally in Waterford, MI.
+Fortunately, there are several healthcare providers that can heal carpal tunnel syndrome naturally in MI.
 Check out their services online and look forward to pain-free movement and better mobility.